Nutrition Periodization for Outdoor Enthusiasts

 • Nutrition periodization allows us to dive into nutrition details in a gradual, goal-oriented way.
 In nutrition periodization, we focus on optimizing macronutrients (protein, carbohydrates, and fats); optimizing micronutrients (vitamins, minerals, and essential fatty acids), dialing-in hydration (fluid intake and electrolytes); navigating food allergies, sensitivities, and preferences; meal planning; and building sustainable healthy habits.

-As a mountain athlete, nutrition periodization is critical to your health and performance.
+As an outdoor athlete, nutrition periodization is critical to your health and performance.
 The physical demands of trail running, mountain biking, climbing, mountaineering, and, or course, racing can deplete your body if you don’t adjust your nutrition to meet your body’s needs during the various phases of your training cycle.

 Furthermore, if you are an athlete living and training at altitude and/or in climate extremes, your nutrition periodization plan can account for the intricacies of these environmental factors.
 For example, if you live and train at altitude, you’ll want to check your iron status throughout the year as part of your nutrition periodization plan.